IDA-HumanCapital/fife/README.md

 Want to forecast circumstances of exit ("competing risks")?
 Try `LGBExitModeler` with the `exit_col` argument instead.

+Here's a [guided example notebook](https://nbviewer.jupyter.org/github/IDA-HumanCapital/fife/blob/master/examples/country_leadership.ipynb) with real data, where we forecast when world leaders will lose power.

-Read the documentation for FIFE at: https://fife.readthedocs.io/en/latest.
+You can read the documentation for FIFE [here](https://fife.readthedocs.io/en/latest).